jcmunav63/rails-budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to acknowledge Gregoire Vella for the originYou can review his project at: [on Behance](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)

-We would like to thank all of my colleagues who inspire me to do my best everyday.
+I would also like to thank all of my colleagues who inspire me to do my best everyday.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>